xealea/Mydotfiles/README.md

 ------------------------------

-> open terminal first ( note this not permanently set ) if you need set wallpaper permanently go to *~/.config/bspwm/bspwmrc* and edit this line line feh /path/to/wall/io-match.png
+> open terminal first ( note this not permanently set ) if you need set wallpaper permanently go to *~/.fehbg* and edit this line line feh --blabla /path/to/wall/io-match.png
 ```bash

 $ bash ~/.scripts/wallset